 All of which is immediately extracted by powerful vacuum systems.

-There are many types of steam cleaning carpet cleaner on the market ranging from small portables up to the extremely powerful and effective truck-mounted units.
-The principle is similar whether using a portable or truck mounted unit.
-Hot water or solution is injected into the carpet using high pressure and is extracted almost instantly.
-Removing soils, residues as well as spots and some stains.
+There are many types of steam cleaning carpet cleaner on the market.
+Ranging from small portables up to the extremely powerful.
+Definitely effective truck-mounted units.
+The principle is similar to whether using a portable or truck mounted unit.
+Hot water or solution is injected into the carpet using high pressure.
+Then extracted almost instantly.
+Removing soils, residues.
+Including spots and some stains.

-The truck mounted units are made, so only the hose and wand are taken into the building cleaned.
-These incredibly powerful steam cleaning units; delivering hot water and generating a high vacuum recovery, are powered by diesel fuel, gas, propane or by the truck’s motor.
+The truck-mounted units are made so only the hose and wand are taken into the building cleaned.
+These incredibly powerful steam cleaning units deliver hot water and generating a high vacuum recovery.
+They are powered by diesel fuel, gas, propane or by the truck’s motor.

-Majority of fibers producers, carpet manufacturers and professional cleaners endorse this process for achieving efficient soil removal.
-With the present state-of-the-art equipment we are proficient at high production with less residue.
-As long as the proper chemicals are used and the operators are adequately trained.
+Majority of fibers producers, carpet manufacturers, and professional cleaners endorse this process for achieving efficient soil removal.
+With the present state of the art equipment, very proficient at high production with less residue.
+As long as the proper chemicals are used and the operators are adequately trained for carpet maintenance.